This is a continuation of my winter vacation in Kyushu.

-After visiting Miyazaki Shrine and Heiwadai Park in the city center of Miyazaki I decided to take a day trip along the awesome and beautiful Nichinan Coastline (日南海岸, nichinan kaigan) featuring Aoshima Island, Udo Shrine and much more.
+After visiting Miyazaki Shrine and Heiwadai Park in the city center of Miyazaki I decided to take a day trip along the awesome and beautiful Nichinan Coastline featuring Aoshima Island, Udo Shrine and Sunmesse.

-Luckily the weather was perfect, too, just freezing cold!
+Luckily the weather was perfect, but freezing cold!

-You can do that all in one day without having to rush at all.
-I went in winter when the sunset is pretty early and everything also closes quite early and yet it wasn’t a problem at all!
+You can easily do this all in one day without having to rush.
+I went in winter when the sunset is pretty early (around 16:30) and everything also closes quite early and yet it wasn’t a problem at all.

-You can also ask the Tourist Information located in the station building for more information.
+I highly recommend you ask for help at the tourist information located inside the station.
 Make sure you have a bus timetable with you.
-It will make planning your day a bit easier!
+It will make planning your day a bit easier.

 Aoshima is a very small island in Miyazaki Prefecture.
 It’s connected to the main land via a small bridge.

-The island is famous for its shrine but all the more for being surrounded by unique rock formations called “Ogre’s Washboard” (鬼の洗濯板 – oni no sentakuita) because of their shape.
+The island is famous for its shrine but all the more for being surrounded by unique rock formations called “Ogre’s Washboard” (鬼の洗濯板 – oni no sentakuita).

+The approach to Aoshima Shrine is so interesting.
 The whole small island is surrounded by uniquely shaped rocks.
-You can easily make a short round trip in a few minutes!

 Getting closer to the shrine on Aoshima Island.